codepath/android_guides/Room-Guide.md

 ```
 > Question: Is it possible to do joins with Room?

 You must define the queries directly as Data Access Objects (DAO).
 The return type defined in these interfaces must match the data returned.
-See the example above in the [[querying rows|#Querying Rows]] section.
+See the example above in the [[querying rows|Room-Guide#querying-rows]] section.

 ## References